The impact of human expert visual inspection on the discovery of strong gravitational lenses: The experiment

 Given the rarity of real lenses on the sky, a random sample of $\sim$1000 objects will not provide useful data.
 Instead, we designed a sample to have a broad variety of data including: simulated lenses; real lens candidates; non-lens examples; and unlabeled data.
 We also duplicated 105 cutouts, 15 cutouts from seven out of nine data sets excluding the eleven examples from SLACS and the four lenses from \cite{Rojas+2022}.
 The idea is to investigate the level of consistency of individuals when classifying.
 In total we had 1489 images to classify.

 Below we describe the different data sets, which are in 3 main categories: lens simulations and lens candidates that are labelled as lenses; negative examples that are labelled as non-lenses; and unlabeled data.
 In Tab.~\ref{tab:datasets} we present the name, number of objects and category of each data set and in Fig.~\ref{fig:3scalesexamples} we present as an example the image of four objects of each labelled data set, more details about these sets can be found in the following sections.
+Our sample is not actively selected to include common false positives such as spiral, irregular, interacting or ring galaxies, it also does not include lensing by disk galaxies or groups of galaxies.
+This is due to the sample size of ~1500 objects.